doublealogic/mushroom-toxicity/README.md

 ### Team: Aaron Robertson, Beverly Thompson and Essi Monneus

 ## Background
+As eating healthy is on the rise, everyone is trying to be as natural as possible; even growing their own food.
+Mushroom starter kits are even available on the market.
+How do we know if we can safely enjoy our fabulous fungi?
+Machine learning can be used to help classify typical characteristics that can help determine which are the most dangerous and should be avoided.

 ## Project Tasks
 In this project, we were tasked with demystifying ML (Machine Learning).
-First we needed to find a problem that was worth solving, analyzing or visualizing; in our case, mushroom toxicity.
-We would need to use a machine learning library such as Scikit-Learn.
+First we needed to find a problem that was worth solving, analyzing or visualizing; in our case, we chose the topic of mushroom toxicity.
+We would need to use a machine learning library such as Scikit-Learn to help with this process.
 To add to this, we would need to use at least two other tools.
 Below is a list of the tools we utilized:
 * Python Pandas
 * Python Matplotlib
 * Python Seaborn